Mousetrap: In general culture

+An early reference to mousetraps is found in the Ancient Greek parody The Battle of Frogs and Mice: "... by unheard-of arts they had contrived a wooden snare, a destroyer of Mice, which they call a trap.".

-Reference to a mousetrap is made as early as 1602 in Shakespeare's Hamlet (Hamlet; act 3 sc.2), where it is the name given to the 'play-within-a-play' by Hamlet himself: "'tis a knavish piece of work", he calls it.
-There is a reference in the 1800s by Alexandre Dumas, père in his novel The Three Musketeers.
+In English, reference to a mousetrap is made as early as the 14th century in The Canterbury Tales by Chaucer.
+The reference is located in the prelude section, written in the late 1300s.
+While introducing the Nun, Chaucer writes in lines 144-145, "She wolde wepe, if that she saugh a mous/Kaught in a trappe, if it were deed or bledde."
+Mousetraps are also referenced in Shakespeare's Hamlet (Act III, scene 2), where 'The Mousetrap' the name given to the 'play-within-a-play' by Hamlet himself: "'tis a knavish piece of work", he calls it.
+There is a reference in the 1844 novel The Three Musketeers by Alexandre Dumas, père.
 Chapter ten is titled "A Mousetrap of the Seventeenth Century".
 In this case, rather than referring to a literal mouse trap, the author describes a police or guard tactic that involves lying in wait in the residence of someone whom they have arrested without public knowledge and then grabbing, interviewing, and probably arresting anyone who comes to the residence.
 In the voice of a narrator, the author confesses to having no idea how the term became attached to this tactic.

-There is an earlier reference to a mousetrap, found in Ancient Greek The Battle of Frogs and Mice: "... by unheard-of arts they had contrived a wooden snare, a destroyer of Mice, which they call a trap.".

 A mousetrap (Spanish: ratonera) figures prominently in the second chapter of the 1554 Spanish novel Lazarillo de Tormes, in which the hero Lazarillo steals cheese from a mousetrap to alleviate his hunger.

 Ralph Waldo Emerson is credited (apparently incorrectly) with the oft-quoted phrase advocating innovation: "Build a better mousetrap, and the world will beat a path to your door."

 The Mousetrap is a popular play by Agatha Christie.

 Mousetraps are a staple of slapstick comedy and animated cartoons.
-Episodes of the cartoon Tom and Jerry usually have plots based on Tom attempting to trap Jerry with different (and sometimes ridiculous) methods of trapping the mouse with a device realized as Rube Goldberg machine, often being outsmarted by the latter and injuring himself in the process with the traps.
+Episodes of the cartoon Tom and Jerry usually have plots based on Tom attempting to trap Jerry with different (and sometimes ridiculous) methods of trapping the mouse with a device realized as a Rube Goldberg machine, often being outsmarted by the latter and injuring himself in the process with the traps.

 Mouse Trap (originally titled Mouse Trap Game) is a board game first published by Ideal in 1963 for two to four players.
 The game was one of the first mass-produced, three-dimensional board games.
 Over the course of the game, players at first cooperate to build a working Rube Goldberg-like mouse trap.
 Once the mouse trap has been built, players turn against each other, attempting to trap opponents' mouse-shaped game pieces.

 Mousetraps loaded with table tennis balls or corks have been used to demonstrate the principle of a chain reaction.